MrSprinkleToes/rbxBinaryParser/README.md

 # Using

-The latest version can be found at `dist/rbxBinaryParser.js`
+The latest versions can be found in `dist/server` and `dist/client`.

 WIP